seanhoughton/puppet-perforce/README.md

 # perforce

+Note: this is a fork of [alan_petersen-puppet](https://swarm.workshop.perforce.com/projects/alan_petersen-puppet) which has been updated to use the latest SDP along with some Puppet fixes.

 #### Table of Contents
 1. [Module Description - What the module does and why it is useful](#module-description)
 1. [Setup - The basics of getting started with Perforce](#setup)